-c.
+d.
 Concussion

 Concussion is the sudden but short-lived loss of mental function that occurs after a blow or other injury to the head.
+It is important to recognise that it is not necessary to lose consciousness to sustain a concussion following a blow to the head.